-the file location where an instance of SAS software is installed on a computer.
+the location in a file system where an instance of SAS software is installed on a computer.
 The location of the SASHOME directory is established at the initial installation of SAS software by the SAS Deployment Wizard.
-That location becomes the default installation location for any other SAS software that you install on the same machine.
+That location becomes the default installation location for any other SAS software that is installed on the same computer.